honestbleeps/Reddit-Enhancement-Suite/README.md

 ### Building development versions of the extension ###

-One thing to note is that if you switch branches this will break you hard links.
+One thing to note is that if you switch branches this will break your hard links.
 Therefore, you must create them when checking out new pieces of code.

 **Chrome**
   1. Go to ``Settings->Extensions`` and tick the ``Developer Mode`` checkbox